About Us

 Solegio Arts: Where music gives back.

-About the Founder and Executive Director
+About the Founder and Artistic Director

 Joanne Yesol Choi